PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 19:47:12
+Last updated: 2024-04-02 19:47:46
-Random Quote: The only real mistake is the one from which we learn nothing. - John Powell
+Random Quote: Not all those who wander are lost. - J. R. R. Tolkien